cruip/open-react-template/README.md

 ## Stay in the loop

-If you would like to know when we release new resources, you can follow us on [Twitter](https://twitter.com/Cruip_com), or you can subscribe to our monthly [newsletter](https://cruip.com/#subscribe).
+If you would like to know when we release new resources, you can follow [@pacovitiello](https://x.com/pacovitiello) and [@DavidePacilio](https://x.com/DavidePacilio) on Twitter, or you can subscribe to our [newsletter](https://cruip.com/newsletter/).